-ADHD in teens is characterized by the same symptoms displayed in ADHD during childhood- inattention, impulsivity and hyperactivity.
+ADHD in teens is characterized by the same symptoms displayed in ADHD during childhood- inattention, impulsivity, and hyperactivity.
 ADHD in teens, however, usually displays hyperactivity in a more subtle fashion.
 As teens are expected to act more and more independently, ADHD in teens may intensify problems with schoolwork.

 ADHD in teens is oftentimes related to problems in “executive functioning”.
-Executive functioning is the functions in the brain that organize, activate and manage other functions within the body.
+Executive functioning is the functions in the brain that organize, activate, and manage other functions within the body.
 They help teens see long term consequences and act accordingly to them.
 Because of this, ADHD in teens causes teens to lack the ability to plan ahead for things- including schoolwork, social plans, etc.

-ADHD in teens can be hard to diagnose if ADHD was not diagnosed for an individual during childhood.
-Many of the DSM-IV criteria are catered to a diagnosis for children and may not be applicable for ADHD in teens.
+ADHD in teens can be hard to diagnose if ADHD was not diagnosed in an individual during childhood.
+Many of the DSM-IV criteria are catered to a diagnosis for children and may not be applicable to ADHD in teens.
 Additionally, symptoms related to ADHD must be present prior to the age of seven.
 It is oftentimes difficult to remember behavior from young childhood, which makes diagnosis difficult.

 Trails Carolina, a wilderness therapy program for teens ages 10-17, takes teens out of the hectic, chaotic environment they live in and into a wilderness setting without any distractions.
 There, ADHD in teens is treated through a combination of wilderness therapy, evidence-based psychotherapy, and clinical theory.